-signing below indicates that you have reviewed the policies described above and understand the limits to confidentiality.
+the limits to confidentiality.
 If you have any questions as we progress with therapy, you can ask your therapist at any time.
-Minor Client's Printed Name Minor Client's Signature Date Parent/Guardian Agreement to Respect Privacy Initial boxes and sign below indicating your agreement to respect your adolescent's privacy: I will refrain from requesting detailed information about individual therapy sessions with my child.
-I understand that I will be provided with periodic updates about general progress, and/or may be asked to participate in therapy sessions as needed.
-Although I know I have the legal right to request written records/session notes since my child is a minor, I agree NOT to request these records in order to respect the confidentiality of my adolescent's treatment.
+Minor Client's Printed Name Minor Client's Signature Date Parent/Guardian Agreement to Respect Privacy Initial boxes and sign below indicating your agreement to respect yo our adolescent's privacy: I will refrain from requesting detailed information about individ my child.
+I understand that I will be provided with periodic updates and/or may be asked to participate in therapy sessions as needed. • • Although I know I have the legal right to request written records child is a minor, I agree NOT to request these records in order to resmy adolescent's treatment.
 I understand that I will be informed about situations that could endanger my child.
 I know this decision to breach confidentiality in these circumstances is up to the therapist's professional judgement and may sometimes be made in confidential consultation with her consultant/supervisor.
-Parent/Guardian Consent to Treatment for a Minor Child Mary Margaret Johnson and I have discussed my child's situation.
-I have been informed of the risks and benefits of therapy.
-I understand that no promises have been made to me as to the results of treatment or of any procedures provided by this therapist.
+Parent/Guardian Consent to Treatment for a Minor Child Yang Huang and I have discussed my child's situation.
+I have and benefits of therapy.
+I understand that no promises have been mof treatment or of any procedures provided by this therapist.
 I know that I must call to cancel my child's appointment at least 24 hours in advance before the time of the appointment.
 If I do not cancel and we do not show up, I will be charged a \$50 fee for that appointment.